 So how do you know if you’re choosing the right pair of hiking boots for all the twists and curves of the trails?While you don’t know where your feet will take you, knowing where your boots are headed is a step in the right direction.

 Before you choose a pair of hiking boots based on rating or aesthetics, it’s good to think about where you are going to use them the most.
-Do you do regular 5 mile hikes weekly?
+Do you do regular 5-mile hikes weekly?
 Are you headed to do some serious mountain exploration this weekend and in the months to come?
-Are you headed out backpacking for weeks or even months at a time?
+Have you headed out backpacking for weeks or even months at a time?

 While any pair of boots will get you from point A to point B, knowing your expectations for durability and wear can keep you from having to purchase a new pair each and every year.